Chris-plus-alphanumericgibberish/dnethack/README.md

 - Priests and Knights can expend 30 energy to turn undead in 1 turn instead of 5 turns.

-- Samurai can reach skilled in polearms, and gain a +1 skill- level bonus when using naginatas (glaives)
+- Samurai can reach skilled in polearms, and gain a +1 skill-level bonus when using naginatas (glaives)

 - Samurai, Archeologist, and Knight special alignment penalties made harsher.

-- Tourist quest monsters revised to better reflect Ank- Morpork
+- Tourist quest monsters revised to better reflect Ank-Morpork

 - Valks can reach expert in spear but only skilled in longsword